 - Combination: both the above procedures; may be staged one or more days apart.

-Radiation therapy uses X-rays to reach and destroy cancer cells.
-Radiation is often used to treat specific areas of the body.
-Radiation is delivered to the area of the tumor only to prevent damage to other, normal parts of the spine.
+Radiation is delivered only to the area of the tumor to prevent damage to other healthy parts of the brain.

 Spine Tumor Research & Clinical Trials

 For cancer patients, clinical trials mean hope.
 Hope for a cancer-free world and for better, more targeted ways to prevent, detect, treat and cure individual cancers.
 Patients can enter clinical trials before, during or after their cancer treatments.

 The OSUCCC – James has hundreds of open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
 In fact, patients not only have access to more cancer clinical trials here than at nearly any other hospital in the region, but they also have access to some of the most advanced, targeted treatments and drugs available anywhere.
 These include several novel spine tumor trials such as new vaccines against spine tumors, viruses that divide in spine tumor cells and kill them, ways to overcome resistance to currently used treatments and antibodies that link to specific proteins and block tumor growth.

 The OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.